Get

 Conclusion

 In the long run, it would be best if you purchased cat shampoo that is gentle and doesn’t contain any added harsh chemicals or fragrances.
-Since cats don’t usually need a bath very often, this one bottle should last you for quite some time.
-But if you don’t need to give your cat a bath and you find yourself literally in a sticky situation, we hope that one of these DIY shampoos will help and that you and your cat come out of the bath unscathed.
+Since cats don’t usually need a bath very often, one bottle should last you for quite some time.
+But if you do need to give your cat a bath and you find yourself literally in a sticky situation without any car-safe shampoo, we hope that one of these DIY shampoos will help and that you and your cat come out of the bath unscathed.

 You might also like: